mirabellax/mirabellax.github.io/index.md

 * He has a special gift with wild animals
 * Much less so with fellow human beings
 * He is somewhat shy but charming

+As Newt Scamander puts it:

+>My philosophy is that worrying means you suffer twice.